Anime4KWebBoost/Anime4K-WebGPU/README.md

 Note: your browser must support WebGPU.
 See this [list](https://caniuse.com/webgpu) for compatibility.

-Live demo is deployed at: https://anime4k-webgpu-demo.fly.dev/ with source code in this repo: [Anime4K-Web-Demo](https://github.com/Anime4KWebBoost/Anime4K-Web-Demo)

 ## Usage

 This package contains classes that implements interface `Anime4KPipeline`.
 To use these classes, first install `anime4k-webgpu` package, then insert proveded pipelines in 3 lines: